As San Francisco opens a safe injection site, it’s time to accept harm reduction as a crucial part of addiction treatment.

 Educating people about addiction is a part of recovery.

 It’s scary to think about relapse.
 But at the same time, we know that addiction is a chronic disease, and that relapse can be a part of recovery.
 Massachusetts Governor Charlie Baker said that safe injection sites, a crucial element of harm reduction during the opioid epidemic, are not “a path to treatment.”
 If educating people about the risks and precautions related to their chronic disease isn’t a path to treatment, then what is?

 A powerful deterrent from relapse can be thinking about the catastrophic occurrences that happen when you drink or use.
 For me, remembering that I have no recollection of what happens in a drink or drug blackout is a powerful deterrent from ever wanting to drink or use drugs again.
-But also recognizing why I have thoughts about drinking or using, and what specifically causes those thoughts to come up, and what I can do to care for myself in a way that reduces my risk of relapse: all of these things also help me stay sober today.
-I don't keep myself scared straight today.
-And would fear keep me from relapse anyways, in a moment of anger or hopelessness?
+But other things also keep me sober today.
+Recognizing why I have thoughts about drinking or using and what specifically causes those thoughts to come up helps me stay sober.
+So does thinking about what I can do to care for myself in a way that reduces my risk of relapse.
+I don’t keep myself scared straight today.
+And in a moment of anger or hopelessness, would fear keep me from relapse, anyways?
 Of course not.
-It's healthy coping tools that keep me sober.
+It’s healthy coping tools that keep me sober.